gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 In spite of what I was seeing on Micropython, I like the Pico.
 I wanted to stay with that platform.
 Maybe, I thought, writing my app in C would be a more solid solution?
 There was, I knew, OTA support on FreeRTOS with Amazon Web Services (AWS).
 Its been a while, but I've written in C and have lots of AWS experience.
 Why not give it a try?<br>
-With some hesitation, I started down this new path.
+With some hesitation, I ventured down this new path.
 The setup for FreeRTOS was challenging, but I managed to get sample apps (like `blink.c`) to work without much trouble.
 I coded a C app that was a close equivalent of the Micropython version and began testing.<br>
 Debugging was where it got interesting.
 Debugging an embedded app on a Pico is non-trivial.
 You have to load libraries